On the possibility of a novel (A)dS/CFT relationship emerging in Asymptotic Safety: Summary and conclusion

 In the anti-de Sitter case, the habitat which the foliation allocates to this CFT is the timelike 4D spatial boundary of AdS$_5$.
 For the de Sitter embedding, it consists instead of the S$^3$ spaces (without time) located at the spacelike past and future infinity of dS$_5$.
 The properties of the emergent bulk/boundary connections have been detailed and discussed in Sections \ref{sec:5.2} and \ref{sec:5.3} already.

-In summary, the findings in this paper strongly support the idea that, at least in principle, it should be possible to actually \textit{derive} various forms of (A)dS/CFT correspondences as specific solutions within nonperturbatively renormalized QEG.
+In summary, the findings in this paper strongly support the idea that, at least in principle, it may be possible to discover various forms of ``(A)dS/CFT correspondences'' as specific solutions to the flow and field equations of matter-coupled QEG.
 While this may include the known examples\footnote{At the level of a field theory approximation to string theory.}, the present approach has the potential of identifying new ones also.
 Clearly in practice such an endeavor is beset with a large number of technical difficulties.
 In particular much more general truncations in theory space must be used which also should be able to discriminate between different matter systems.
 But nevertheless, ultimately this approach may help in better understanding the \textit{raison d'être} of the known bulk/boundary correspondences.